-Related to concerns about the ability of insurance companies to meet their commitments, state laws that prohibit life insurance companies from advertising the existence of state guaranty funds also may be a factor in consumer perceptions of the riskiness of purchasing an annuity and especially a longevity annuity.
-Each state has a guaranty association whose members are the insurance companies operating in the state.
-The members agree that, if an insurer operating in the state should fail, the other members will contribute as needed up to a defined ceiling to pay the benefits promised to customers in that state up to some threshold amount per customer, for annuities most commonly \$250,000 (National Organization of Life and Health insurance Guaranty Associations 2014).
-The capacity of the state guaranty associations is large relative to the claims ever levied against the guaranty system.
-For the life and health guaranty systems combined, claims against the guaranty associations totaled only \$5.3 billion from 1988 through 2009, relative to a current assessment capacity of \$10.0 billion per year (National Organization of Life and Health Guaranty Associations 2011).
-Under the laws of 48 states and the District of Columbia. however. insurers are prohibited from using the existence of the guaranty fund in their advertising for their products (the two states that do not have a no-advertising rule are Alabama and Michigan).
-While there is an obvious rationale for such a rule-namely, concern about being able to reference the guaranty fund undermining companies' incentive to ensure their own financial
+Related to concerns about the ability of insurance companies to meet their commitments, state laws that prevent life insurance companies from using the existence of state guaranty funds in marketing their products also may be a factor in consumer perceptions of the riskiness of purchasing an annuity and especially a longevity annuity.
+Each state has a guaranty association whose the insurance companies members are operating in the state.
+The members agree that, if an insurer operating in the state should fail, each of the other members will contribute funds up to a defined ceiling to pay covered benefits to customers in that state.
+The guaranty covers promised benefits up to a threshold amount per policy, for annuities most commonly \$250,000 (National Organization of Life and Health Insurance Guaranty Associations 2014).
+For the life and health guaranty systems combined, claims against the guaranty associations totaled only about \$5.3 billion from 1988 through 2009, relative to a current assessment capacity of more than \$10.0 billion per year (National Organization of Life and Health Insurance Guaranty Associations 2011).
+Under the laws of 48 states and the District of Columbia, however, insurers are prohibited from advertising the guaranty fund in marketing their products (the two states that do not have a no-advertising rule are Alabama and Michigan).
+While there is an obvious rationale for such a rule-namely, concern that being able to reference the guaranty fund could undermine companies' incentive to ensure their own financial soundness-consumers who are not aware of the existence of the guaranty fund may believe the purchase of a longevity annuity to be riskier than is in fact the case.